bryanchriswhite/SR-Rails-API/README.md

 ===================
 ###[ Staged at wiglepedia.org ]( wiglepedia.org )

+###Versioning
+####Current Version: v1
+This API is versioned for maintainability.
+Anywhere where the tag like `<version>` the user-agent should substitute a version (preferably the current, as above).
+Any time a request is made to resource of a version older than the current an alert, warning or error object will be appended to any JSON object returned to the user-agent.
+This object will look like the following:
+`{<your requested resource>, (alert | warning | error): <message>}`

+####Alert / Warning / Error
+An alert is intended to notify the user-agent that a newer version is available i.e.: `{<your requested resource>, alert: "a newer version: v2 is available"}`

+A warning is intended to notify the user-agent that the requested version will soon be deprecated i.e.: `{<your requested resoure>, warning: "this resource version will be deprecated soon"}`

+An error is inteded to notify the user-agent that the requested version IS deprecated and cannot be retrieved i.e.: `{<your requested resoure>, error: "this resource version is deprecated, please update"}`

 ####Tags
 _Anywhere there is a `<arbitrary text here>`, it will hence be referred to as a tag; all tags in this documentation are designed to serve as placeholders for some variable input_